matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

 <a name="getColumn" id="getColumn"></a>
 ### `getColumn()`

-Returns the array containing all row values in all data tables for the requested column.
+Returns the array containing all column values in all contained DataTables for the requested column.

 #### Signature